gerefi/test/misc/SoftwareDevelopmentProcess.md

-rusEfi firmware development model is "stable master".
+gerEfi firmware development model is "stable master".
 We do not have release branches, we only have master with continuous integration and *limited* automated testing.

 By default, each Pull Request is expected to be complete and expected to not break existing functionality.